JackaBoiGamez/TheBasement/docs/index.md

-# TheBasement Codebase Documentation
+# TheBasement Documentation

-This is documentation for the codebase behind "TheBasement" Roblox game.
+This is documentation for the codebase and entities behind "TheBasement" Roblox game.

-Here we document all of our libraries and APIs in order to better organize our scripts for our game.
+Here we document all of our libraries, APIs, and Entities in order to better organize our game.

 !!! info "Info"